Tree-Embedded Bayesian Factor Models for Multidimensional Categorical Distributions: Application to the Spatial Population data

-The primary evaluation metric for comparing the three models is the Posterior Predictive Loss (PPL) defined in \citep{gelfand1998PPLdef}, where smaller values indicate a better trade-off between model fit and model complexity.
+Since the information on the true data-generating process is unavailable, the primary evaluation metric for comparing the three models is the Posterior Predictive Loss (PPL) defined in \citep{gelfand1998PPLdef}, where a smaller value indicates better trade-off between model fit and model complexity.
 Adapting their original formulation to the specific structure of the population data, we define the PPL for a given model $\mathcal{M}$ as